tulios/kafkajs/README.md

 }
 ```

-### TODO: This is fine for producer.
-But how to implement custom decoder for consuming?

 ## <a name="consuming-messages"></a> Consuming messages from Kafka

 Consumer groups allow a group of machines or processes to coordinate access to a list of topics, distributing the load among the consumers.
 When a consumer fails the load is automatically distributed to other members of the group.
 Consumer groups must have unique group ids within the cluster, from a kafka broker perspective.